Bratela/mongodb_manual/README.md

 >mongod

->mongod --rest #web interface  on http://localhost:28017
+>mongod --rest #run deamon with web interface on http://localhost:28017

 This should start the Mongo server.